aiplanethub/ml-bootcamp-beginner/module-1-data-analysis-visualization-and-statistics/579-Day 1: Data Analytics, Pandas and Working with CSV files.md

 ### Why Pandas?

-* In real life, as a Data Scientist, we need to play with data, and pandas helps us give a head start with it.
+* In real life, as Data Scientist, we need to play with data, and pandas helps us give a head start with it.

-* Be it reading the data, analyzing /cleaning /changing / transforming.
+* Be it reading the data, analyzing/cleaning/changing/transforming.
 Pandas has a solution for all of it.

 * It even helps in calculating basic statistics.
-If we go on, there will be a number of use-cases, we have summarized a few of them in the next slide.
+If we go on, there will be many use-cases; we have summarized a few below.

 * Pandas help in analyzing large volumes of data with ease.

 ### Specific-Use Cases

-* Creating data: You can create your own dataset using pandas.
+* Creating data: You can create your dataset using pandas.

-* Reading data: Often we get data in various formats such as csv, excel, in sql database, json etc. Pandas have some simple functions to perform this task
+* Reading data: Often, we get data in various formats such as CSV, Excel, SQL database, JSON, etc. Pandas has some simple functions to perform this task

-* Analyzing data: With the help of other libraries like matplotlib, it helps in statistical analysis and visualize data with plots such as histograms, scatter plots etc
+* Analyzing data: With the help of other libraries like matplotlib, it helps in statistical analysis and visualizes data with plots such as histograms, scatter plots, etc.

-*  Cleaning data and handling missingness: Often Data Scientists get unclean data with a lot missing values and we need to have a solution to deal with it.
-Pandas facilitate in handling this issue.
+*  Cleaning data and handling missingness: Data Scientists often get unclean data with many missing values, and we need to have a solution to deal with it.
+Pandas facilitate the handling of this issue.

 ### Pandas Objects

-* At the core of the pandas library there are two fundamental data structures/objects:
+* At the core of the pandas library, there are two fundamental data structures/objects:
   * Series
   * Data Frames